Customized Feedback + Working as a Team = Amazing Results!

 - Ms. Milgram developed the WomenTech Educators Training to help educators nationwide increase the number of women in their technology programs.

-- Ms. Milgram has testified before the U.S. Congress and appeared extensively in the news media.
-Her media appearances include CNN, Fox Morning News, C-Span and National Public Radio.
-She has been quoted in major news outlets such as The Washington Post, The Wall Street Journal, The Chicago Tribune and the Associated Press.
+- Donna has been featured in the media on CNN, Fox Morning News, C-Span, and National Public Radio, and has been quoted in major newspapers such as The Washington Post, The Wall Street Journal, The Chicago Tribune, Associated Press, and more.

 What Educators Are Saying About the Training: